NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Step_01_C++_Intro.md

 1. **Abstraction** - This can be Data Abstraction or Method Abstraction which are hiding and showing the necessary attributes and behaviours of the class.
 2. **Encapsulation** - Encapsulation is placing the data and the functions that work on that data in the same place.
 As you can see the example of Dog - the attributes and behaviours of the Dog are defined in the Class
 3. **Inheritance** - Helps in code re-usability.
 As the name suggests Inheritance is the process of forming a new class from an existing class.
 So we could have Animal as the Base Class or Parent Class and Dog inheriting from the Animal.
-4. **Polymorphism** - Poly means many so C++ allows users to define the same behavior many time with different method parameters.
+4. **Polymorphism** - Poly means many so C++ allows users to define the same behaviour many time with different method parameters.
 So for e.g. in Dog class, as we know Dog barks differently at different times based on Hunger, excitement, On seeing Strangers, etc. Thus we could define same method Barking for different scenarios.
 5. **Overloading** - This is similar to Polymorphism where in Operator or Function is overloaded.

 <a name="c++_helloworld"/></a>